-Get a bigger deposit
+4. Get a more significant deposit

 What type of self employed income can I use for a mortgage?

-Particularly in the current market, some properties are being snapped up incredibly quickly, so you don’t want your mortgage application to slow you down.
+Particularly in the current market, we've found that properties are being snapped up incredibly quickly, so you don’t want your mortgage application to slow you down.

 Here’s a list of the essentials to get together before you make your application:

 - Recent Bank Statements (preferably showing a regular and reliable self employed income stream)

 - ID documents & proof of address (e.g., passport and driving license) - check these are still in date!

 - SA302 Forms (Tax Calculation) for 2+ years